 Such engineering challenges include figuring out where to install the muon detectors near the Fukushima plant, building a shield out of concrete to screen out some of the radiation, and ensuring that workers installing the detectors don't get long periods of radiation exposure.

-Helping out Fukushima Japanese officials have not yet given the idea the green light.
+Japanese officials have not yet given the idea the green light.
 But Japan's Tokyo Electric Power Co.
 (TEPCO) in charge of the Fukushima plant provided funding to fly the Los Alamos National Laboratory team and their equipment out to Japan for some on-site measurements last summer.